Russia has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Russia did not participate in the negotiation of the TPNW at the United Nations in New York in 2017 and thus did not vote on its adoption.

-In March 2017, ahead of the commencement of the negotiating conference, Lavrov said: “Efforts to coerce nuclear powers to abandon nuclear weapons have intensified significantly recently.
+Ahead of the commencement of the negotiating conference, Lavrov said: “Efforts to coerce nuclear powers to abandon nuclear weapons have intensified significantly recently.
 It is absolutely clear that the time has not yet come for that.”

 In 2016, Russia voted against the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.